 Cangkuang is located in Leles, Garut.
 The GPS coordinates are -7.102879, 107.918863.
 The small road to this area is on the left side of the provincial road from Bandung to Garut.

-Although getek is only made from bamboo tied together, it is stable and sturdy, where people can walk on it comfortably, even my daughter jump on it.
+Although getek is only made from bamboo tied together, it is stable and sturdy, where people can walk on it comfortably, even my daughter jumped on it.
 The small tricky part is only in getting on and off it to the pier.

 Getek doesn't use any motor.
 The boatman stab a bamboo pole to the bottom of the lake and then use it as a lever to push getek.
 He repeatedly does it to drive the raft by pushing it at the right angles, either at the front, left or right sides.
 What an eco friendly transportation! :)

 The lake itself is rich with fishes, such as carper and mujair (Mozambique tilapia), as well as a fresh water clam called kijing (Pilsbryoconcha exilis).
 You will see the fishermen in smaller getek.
 They bring net to catch the fish or you can see their heads while they walk to feel any kijing on the bottom of the lake.
 Anyway, the lake is not too deep, it's approximately 1.5m.

 Sometimes you could view lotus bloom at the corners of the lake.
 It seems that time slows down while you enjoy the peaceful view and the cool soft breeze in Situ Cangkuang.

 Once you reach the island, you will walk through souvenir and snack kiosks.
 Then you will enter Kampung Pulo.